constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 * Memory Tripods, Mnemonics and Spaced Repetition: heuristics for improving memory and recall
 * Creative Writing and Rhetoric: there is no Case for the Humanities!

-# The Six Degrees of Kevin Bacon
+# The Oracle of Bacon, and the Six Degrees of the Stern-Brocot Tree

 You might be asking, why should we care about the Stern-Brocot tree?
 Why should we care about this Museum of Fractions?